 Click here to sign up for a Seats.aero Pro account.

-Seats.aero is relatively easy to use — even more so if you have familiarity with airlines and their alliances, airport codes, and how transfer partners work.
+Seats.aero is relatively easy to use — even more so if you're familiar with airlines and their alliances, airport codes, and how transfer partners work.
 Having some knowledge of this landscape will make for a seamless Seats.aero experience.

 But if you're starting from scratch, we'll cover the basics.